 The story of the scallop shell – the Camino de Santiago and the Way of St James.
 A souvenir of a special journey

-(see SHOP for Camino bracelets, necklaces and other Camino jewellery featuring the conchas / shells and souvenir jewellery from the Camino walk that we ship as gifts all over the world particularly the United States of America (USA), Canada, United Kingdom - UK England, Britain, Ireland, Germany / Deutschland, France, Australia)
+(Please see our central SHOP for Camino bracelets, necklaces and other Camino jewellery featuring the conchas / shells and souvenir jewellery from the Camino walk that we ship as gifts all over the world particularly the United States of America (USA), Canada, United Kingdom – UK England, Britain, Ireland, Germany / Deutschland, France, Australia)

 Amigos del Camino – we are friends of the Camino